im360wayne/AI-ML-StockMarketPredictions/README.md

 Can stock price movement be predicted using historic stock market data?

 ## Data Sources
 Historical Apple Computer (AAPL) stock price data was gathered from Yahoo!
 Finance.
 This including historic prices, volume, and dividends.
-A market indicator, Volitilty Index (VIX) was also retrieved. https://finance.yahoo.com/
+A market indicator, Volatility Index (VIX) was also retrieved. https://finance.yahoo.com/

 A five year time window between March 16, 2020 to March 14, 2025 was selected to get sufficient data necessary for training of approximately 1000 daily records.
-A total of 1257 records were collected to ensure incomplete historic information at the begining of the time series data could be discarded.
+A total of 1257 records were collected to ensure incomplete historic information at the beginning of the time series data could be discarded.

 ### Exploratory Data Analysis
 The quality of the data from Yahoo!
 Finance is excellent.
 Data was provided for all days the market was open (weekdays excluding trading holidays).